pouyamirzaiy/Architectural-Heritage-Image-Classification/README.md

+### README

-# Wine Quality Prediction using Multilayer Perceptron (MLP)
+# Student Performance Prediction using Multilayer Perceptron (MLP)

 ## Overview

-This project aims to categorize wines based on their physicochemical attributes using a Multilayer Perceptron (MLP) implemented from scratch with NumPy.
-The Wine Quality Dataset, which includes various characteristics of wine samples and their quality ratings, is used for this purpose.
+This project aims to predict student performance using the Student Performance dataset.
+The dataset contains information about students' demographics, family background, and academic performance.
+The goal is to build an MLP model using PyTorch to predict students' performance accurately.

 ## Table of Contents